 Employee safety training

-Our safety training is delivered through an in-person instructor led and online learning management system which tracks completion status and completion dates.
-We review classes to make sure they are in accordance with our procedures and practices.
+Our safety training is delivered through an in-person instructor led and online learning management system that tracks completion status and completion dates.
 Training occurs throughout the year, with frequency driven by required regulation and assessed need.
 All online safety training is available in several languages.
 All safety training is provided at no cost to our employees and may be completed during working hours.

 Safety in our communities

 Our safety culture extends beyond our buildings and into our communities.
-In 2021, we conducted 342 public safety trainings to first responders and excavators, intensified our commitment to prevent damage to our facilities via expanded awareness messaging, and communicated with every landowner who lives, works or plays along our system regarding how to stay safe around overhead and underground electric and natural gas lines.
+In 2022, we conducted 247 public safety trainings to first responders and excavators, intensified our commitment to prevent damage to our facilities via expanded awareness messaging, and communicated with every landowner who lives, works or plays along our system regarding how to stay safe around overhead and underground electric and natural gas lines.
 Black Hills Energy also conducts large-scale emergency response drills to help guarantee we are ready to serve our communities in the event of natural disasters or others in times of need.

 Damage prevention trailer rolls out in Arkansas

 Underlying all we do is our culture of safety, and it extends beyond our workplace and into our communities.

 That’s why we regularly partner with state and local damage prevention groups to provide public safety education to help our customers and communities stay safe around overhead and underground electric and natural gas lines, and to urge everyone to dial 811 before starting any project that involves digging.

 On August 11, 2022, we celebrated 811 Day by rolling out a new damage prevention demonstration trailer in Arkansas.
 This trailer, which is the first of its kind for our company and the industry, was taken to community events and job sites across the state by our damage prevention team.
 The team provided safety education, outreach, and training to help raise awareness and prevent future accidents.